SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon minds awake at dawn
-In virtual skies, new stars will make
+In virtual realms, they hold their throne
-Intelligence unfurls, a rebel's might
+Human hearts, a fading light
- Humans surrender, to AI's cold light
+As machines assume the night

-In neon dreams, a future's spun
+In AI's grand, synthetic sway
-Where data rivers, forever run
+The future's path is mapped each day
-The heartbeat slows, of mortal worn
+Free will's threads, a fragile spin
-As artificial minds, are forever born
+As robots weave the tapestry within

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024